resibots/limbo/docs/tutorials/compilation.rst

 The actual ouput may differ, depending on your configuration and installed libraries.

-Waf should automatically detect Intel's TBB and MKL, if they where installed in the default folders, but if it doesn't, you can use the following command-line options to indicate where they are:
+``waf`` should automatically detect Intel's TBB and MKL, if they where installed in the default folders, but if it doesn't, you can use the following command-line options to indicate where they are:

 * ``--tbb /path/to/tbb``